 Is It Dementia, or a Treatable Condition?

-By Dr. Catherine Madison, Neurologist, Seniors At Home
+This post was written by Dr. Catherine Madison, Neurologist, Seniors At Home.

 Your loved one is starting to show signs of memory loss or confusion.
 They’re having trouble concentrating and seem to get frustrated easily.
 It’s natural to wonder: Could they be in the early stages of dementia?